Quotients of buildings by groups acting freely on chambers: Introduction

-In \cite{tits81local} (see also \cite[ Chapter 4]{ronanlectures}, \cite{kantorscabs}) Tits developed covering theory of buildings in the setting of type-preserving group actions which are free on the set of $2$-residues.
-In this article we go beyond $2$-residues, and develop covering theory which accounts for chamber-free actions.
-In this more general setting, we require the generalization of chamber systems obtained by moving from equivalence relations to groupoids.
-Also, extra data we call `suites' are needed, which tell you when a cycle is covered by an apartment in a $2$-residue (equivalently, they tell you what strict homotopies of galleries are permitted).
-The resulting structure is a directed multigraph with edges labeled over the generators of a Coxeter group, such that edges of the same label have the structure of a groupoid, and is equipped with a collection of distinguished cycles.
-In \cite{nor1} we introduced $W$-groupoids, which realize quotients of buildings by type-preserving group actions.
-We called a $W$-groupoid `strict' if it corresponded to a chamber-free action.
-We'll show that Weyl graphs behave like presentations of strict $W$-groupoids.
+In \cite{tits81local}, Tits developed such combinatorial covering theory of buildings in the restricted setting of type-preserving group actions which are free on the set of $2$-residues.
+See also \cite[ Chapter 4]{ronanlectures}, \cite{kantorscabs}.
+In this paper we go beyond $2$-residues, and develop covering theory which accounts for all chamber-free actions.
+In this more general setting, we require the generalization of chamber systems obtained by replacing equivalence relations with groupoids.
+Also, extra data we call `suites' are needed, which tell you when a cycle is covered by an apartment in a $2$-residue.
+Equivalently, they tell you what strict homotopies of galleries are permitted.
+The resulting structure is a directed multigraph with edges labeled over the generators of a Coxeter group, such that edges of the same label have the structure of a groupoid, equipped with a collection of distinguished cycles- the generating suites.